The First Mercedes F1 Car

 The sport has changed a lot from that first F1 championship event at Silverstone in 1950 to the modern F1 we know today.
 However, the essence of F1 remains the same – to put the greatest cars and drivers up against one another, to battle it out on track for wins and Championship titles.

-Mercedes made its first F1 appearance at the 1954 French Grand Prix, just over 66 years ago, with the stunning Mercedes-Benz W 196.
+Mercedes made its first F1 appearance at the 1954 French Grand Prix, over 70 years ago, with the stunning Mercedes-Benz W 196.
 A car that quickly became renowned for being ahead of its time, the Silver Arrow conquered the sport from its very first race and won nine of the 12 rounds that it competed in across the ’54 and ’55 seasons.

-So, to mark F1’s remarkable milestone this weekend, we’re taking a closer look at the first Mercedes F1 car to race a Grand Prix – the W 196.
+So let’s take a closer look at the first Mercedes F1 car to race a Grand Prix – the W 196.

-• The W 196 was run in two versions during its time in F1: the ‘Monoposto’, open-wheel version and the ‘Streamliner’, closed-wheel version – which was optimised for straight-line speed.
+• The W 196 was run in two versions during its time in F1: the ‘Monoposto’, open-wheel version and the ‘Streamliner’, closed-wheel version, which was optimised for straight-line speed.

 • The ‘Streamliner’ version of the W 196 has become an icon of motorsport history, but it was actually the ‘Monoposto’ that competed in more races.